wpexpertsio/new-user-approve/readme.txt

 the email will include the login credentials.
 Until a user is approved, the user will not be able to login to the site.

+Only approved users will be allowed to login to site.
+Users waiting for approval as well as denied users will not be able to login to site.

+A user's status can be updated even after the initial approval/denial.

+Each user that exists before New User Approve has been activated will be treated as an approved user.

 Default WordPress registration process:
 1. User registers for access to site.
 2. Login credentials is sent to new user in an email.